 Pour the filling mixture into the prepared pie crust and bake for 50 minutes or a little longer.
 It might take more time, depending on how hot your oven runs, so keep an eye on it.
 The pie needs to be set when it comes out of the oven.

 Let the pie cool completely before slicing, and serve with homemade whipped cream.

 Pies are fabulous for entertaining, simply because they can be made in advance!
 In fact, my dad and his wife always have a few pies in their home during the holiday season so they can have pie at the ready if they have unexpected guests.
 (And they usually have a lot of guests who stop by!)

-Here are a few tips and tricks for preparing this Bourbon Pecan Pie for entertaining:
+Here are a few tips and tricks for preparing this homemade Pecan Pie with bourbon for entertaining:

 - Store it in the refrigerator.
 But let it come to room temperature before serving!

 - Don’t skip the homemade whipped cream.
 It’s extra decadent and the perfect topping for this wonderful holiday pie!

 Another sweet idea is to bake a pie for a friend!
 If you’re going to do this, consider purchasing a pre-made pie crust that’s already in a tin so you can bake the pie and let them keep everything!
 Just drop the beauty off on their doorstep when it’s convenient for you and let your friend swoon in surprise!

 Simply put, it’s a classic homemade pecan pie with bourbon added to the filling!

 I like to use a good tasting bourbon, but one that’s not super fancy.
 Maker’s Mark and Four Roses are my go-to bourbons for baking because they taste good, but they also won’t break the bank.